THE-R2/THE-R-Blog/_posts/2017-03-24-ggplot2-%eb%a5%bc-%ec%99%9c-%ec%82%ac%ec%9a%a9%ed%95%98%eb%8a%94%ea%b0%80.md

 But Jeff is presenting a false dichotomy between <strong>“Get a pretty good plot in ggplot2, submit it immediately,”</strong> and <strong>“Get an ugly plot in base R, spend time to make it into a great plot”</strong>.
 Here are other possibilities I’d argue are far more relevant:
 <ul>
  	<li><strong>Someone gets an ugly graph in base R, sticks with it</strong>.
 I used to teach base plotting to beginners (<a href="http://varianceexplained.org/r/teach_ggplot2_to_beginners" target="_blank" rel="nofollow">not anymore!</a>) and I can tell you that having ugly output does <em>not</em> stop people from thinking they’re finished.
 Even if they do add a color scale, there’s no reason to believe they’ll follow it by fixing the x- and y- axis labels.
-Putting more energy into one part of your plot doesn’t make you put more energy in everywhere.

-Indeed, it should be pretty clear that having ugly plots by default is more likely to <em>hurt</em> your goal of spreading good graphing practices, because it sets a poor example for the user (the <a href="https://en.wikipedia.org/wiki/Broken_windows_theory" target="_blank" rel="nofollow">“broken window” effect</a>).
+Putting more energy into one part of your plot doesn’t make you put more energy in everywhere.Indeed, it should be pretty clear that having ugly plots by default is more likely to <em>hurt</em> your goal of spreading good graphing practices, because it sets a poor example for the user (the <a href="https://en.wikipedia.org/wiki/Broken_windows_theory" target="_blank" rel="nofollow">“broken window” effect</a>).
 Jeff can recognize problems in a plot because he has years of experience in data visualization.
 If the first R plots a student sees are ugly, he’s not going to spontaneously strive towards beauty.
 If every plot starts without a legend, he’s going to start thinking of legends as optional.</li>
  	<li><strong>Someone gets a pretty good plot in ggplot2, and uses the saved time making it great.</strong> You’re getting a head start!
 Comparing base R used perfectly to ggplot2 used sloppily is unfair.</li>
  	<li><strong>Someone gets a pretty good plot in ggplot2, then discards it or iterates on it.</strong> There’s nothing quite as dreadful as spending twenty minutes building a plot only to realize it doesn’t communicate what you want.
 It’s easier to try multiple if each one is less effort, and if each result is pretty close to the final version.
 For instance, suppose you discovered that there’s nothing informative to be gained from a color scale.
 In ggplot2 you’d know that immediately, while in base plotting you’ll first have to go through the effort of adding one.</li>
  	<li><strong>Someone gets a pretty good plot in ggplot2, and that’s enough for their current purpose.</strong> I’ve submitted plenty of ggplot2 figures in assignments and manuscripts.
 But I also use ggplot2 for tweeting, blogging, or for sharing preliminary work with with colleagues and coworkers.
 For those, having an x-axis named “lat” instead of “latitude” is no big deal- but not having a legend would be completely unacceptable.</li>
 </ul>
 There’s one particular danger I’d argue is an order of magnitude more common and more dangerous than all the others.
 <ul>
- 	<li><strong>Someone discovers that making a basic plot in R is a ton of work, gives up, goes back to Excel.</strong> It’s pleasant to imagine that people start an R course thinking “Whatever it takes, I will make publication-quality figures in R.” Then, any challenge along the way is a valuable learning experience for them: they’ll spend the time to get their legend perfect, and at the end they’ll <em>appreciate</em> that legend, because by golly they worked for it!

-But the truth is we have limited educational bandwidth to spend.
+ 	<li><strong>Someone discovers that making a basic plot in R is a ton of work, gives up, goes back to Excel.</strong> It’s pleasant to imagine that people start an R course thinking “Whatever it takes, I will make publication-quality figures in R.” Then, any challenge along the way is a valuable learning experience for them: they’ll spend the time to get their legend perfect, and at the end they’ll <em>appreciate</em> that legend, because by golly they worked for it!But the truth is we have limited educational bandwidth to spend.
 If making a good plot takes a lot of effort, people will leave the course with a negative impression of R, and they won’t bother learning more.
 I made this point in my original <a href="http://varianceexplained.org/r/teach_ggplot2_to_beginners/" target="_blank" rel="nofollow">“teach ggplot2 to beginners” post</a>:</li>
 </ul>
 <blockquote>Why does it matter how the plot looks? <strong>Because you’re not just teaching students <em>how</em> to program in R, you’re teaching them that they <em>should.</em></strong> Learning to program takes effort and investment, and the more compelling the figures you can create very early in the course, the more easily you can convince them it is worth the effort.</blockquote>
 In fact, going back to Excel isn’t the worst case: the worst case is that they stop bothering with data visualizations altogether.
 And when they think of graphs as either <strong>“(a) a ton of work or (b) ugly”</strong>, who could blame them?